 For much of that time, Symbian appeared to have the potential to be “the Microsoft of mobile computing”, with potential revenues and publicity to match.
 Symbian’s customers included the world’s top five mobile phone manufacturers, and many other regional leaders.

-But sales eventually peaked, in 2010, at 110 million units per annum, and fell into steep decline shortly afterwards.
+But sales eventually peaked, in 2010, and fell into steep decline shortly afterwards.
 Ask people today about smartphones and the words they’ll mention are “iPhone”, “Android” – and (perhaps) “Windows Phone” or “RIM BlackBerry”.
 The word “Symbian” is a fast-receding memory.

 It need not have turned out this way.
 With different choices and different actions, Symbian could have fulfilled its vision of being “the most widely used and most widely liked software platform in the world”.
-As the book shows, that vision was credible as well as ambitious, and Symbian’s ultimate accomplishment fell far short of what lay within the company’s grasp.
+As the book shows, that vision was credible as well as ambitious.